palixir/wobe/packages/wobe-documentation/doc/ecosystem/plugins/graphql-yoga.md

 )
 ```

 With GraphQL Yoga plugin, you have access to all yoga options.
-You can refer to the [graphql-yoga documentation](https://the-guild.dev/graphql/yoga-server/docs) for more information.
+You can refer to the [graphql-yoga documentation](https://the-guild.dev/graphql/yoga-server/docs) for more informations.